-Porto Protocol asked Nicolas Quillé, the Chief Winemaking and Operations Officer at Crimson Wine Group (USA):
+Porto Protocol asked Nicolas Quillé, the Chief Winemaking and Operations Officer at Crimson Wine Group (USA) the following question:

 Earlier this year, NASA has confirmed that their global warming prediction models have been mostly accurate and that sadly our planet is warming up as expected and that it will continue to do so.
 The rise in temperature has been unfortunately accompanied by collateral climate change damages such as stronger weather events, wild fires, and a loss of biodiversity.
 There are no doubts that greenhouse gas (GHG) emissions, linked to our industrious societies, are the reason behind the warming up.
 It is daunting to think about the extraordinary effort that humanity will have to undertake to minimize this slow moving cataclysm.
 It would make sense for everyone, and in every industry, to think about what they can do to curb their GHG emissions, if nothing else than as a survival instinct, but unfortunately we are acting too slowly.
 For the wine industry, the number one priority must be to reduce the use of glass packaging since it is the largest GHG contributor and represents about 30% of the industry’s carbon footprint.
 Glass’ carbon footprint share goes up to 45% if one considers the transportation associated with this heavy form of packaging, from the glass plant to the bottling facility and then from the bottling facility to the end consumer.